wwwy3y3/coren/README.md

 ...
 ```

-This middleware provide some helpful methods to manipulate ssr result.
+This middleware provides some helpful methods to manipulate ssr result.

 Congrats!
 You finish the brief introduction of coren.